 Career advisers can show you practical steps to start, advance or change your career.
-They can assess your interests, help work out your goals, and link you to any career or training services you might need.
+They can assess your interests, help work out your goals, and link you to career, training and employment services.

-If you are unemployed, Centrelink may refer you to a Job Services Australia provider who can talk to you about your existing skills, job prospects and training options.
+If you are unemployed, Centrelink may refer you to a jobactive provider who can talk to you about your existing skills, job prospects and training options.

 Call Centrelink’s Employment Services on 13 28 50.